“I love that science explains the world around me. It’s everywhere. To me, science doesn’t just explain life, science is life.”

 – Helen Sharman, Astronaut

 British Science Week is an annual large-scale celebration of science in the UK organised by the British Science Association, aiming to raise the public’s attention to the development of science through science-related activities and experiments.
 It has different themes every year and the theme for 2023 is, ‘Connections’, advocating togetherness among people and increased attention to the connections in our surroundings.
 Interconnection is a strong power, and it is true to scientific investigations as we discover how connections exist across all areas of science.
 Evolution, for example, shows us the ways that animals, plants and bacteria are all connected through millions of years.
-Following the proud tradition of pursuing academic excellence at Wellington College UK, Huili School Hangzhou introduced British Science Week years ago and has held Science Week every year.
-Closely intertwined with our STEAM course, Science Week at Huili allows science learning to exceed textbook study and motivates pupils to dive into scientific exploration.
-This year, we adopted the same theme as British Science Week – ‘Connections’, and encouraged Huili pupils to think about the scientific theories that support towering buildings, thousand-year-old wooden bridges and soaring rockets through engaging experiments.
+Following the proud tradition of pursuing academic excellence at Wellington College UK, Hiba Academy Hangzhou introduced British Science Week years ago and has held Science Week every year.
+Closely intertwined with our STEAM course, Science Week at Hiba allows science learning to exceed textbook study and motivates pupils to dive into scientific exploration.
+This year, we adopted the same theme as British Science Week – ‘Connections’, and encouraged Hiba pupils to think about the scientific theories that support towering buildings, thousand-year-old wooden bridges and soaring rockets through engaging experiments.
 We hope these activities help pupils to investigate the wide science world and reveal the essence behind a phenomenon.

 Connections was the theme for this year’s Science Week.
 It is an overarching theme which is open to many interpretations.
 Examples of this theme include the links of interdependence between the animal and plant kingdom; the Earth’s energy resources with the need for increased energy consumption due to human activity.